 - Thoughts of death or suicide

 Though it is much less common, some people are affected by spring and summer SAD.
 The symptoms are similar, but instead of oversleeping, you’re likely to experience insomnia (trouble sleeping) and anxiety along with a poor appetite and weight loss.

 Prevention and Treatment for SAD

 Unfortunately, there’s no way to totally keep yourself from getting the winter blues.
-The good news is you can do a few things to help lessen the impact.
+The good news is you can do a few ways to treat SAD and help lessen the impact.

 First, make sure you’re getting plenty of exercise (bonus points if you’re exercising outdoors).
 Increasing the blood flow to the brain by getting your heart rate up has been proven to reduce anxiety and depression.
 Getting into a good routine ahead of the fall or winter can set you up to keep any symptoms as mild as possible.